Robotics Engineering & Economics student at WPI — building things that drive, fly, and predict!

 I'm passionate about the intersection of hardware and software — as the world gets evermore complex there is a growing necessity for people who know both, and there's nothing quite like watching a machine you built come to life for the first time!

-A Romi chassis and homemade 3-DOF manipulator with 1 mm precision.
+A Romi chassis with 1 mm precision and homemade 3-DOF manipulator.
 Mechanically, a scissor lift is used for z-axis control, a rack and pinion for the y-axis, and gripper in the x-axis.
 The software is integrated with forward and inverse kinematics.
-On the ECE side, a simple breadboard setup is implemented with a buck converter to handle three servos.
+On the ECE side, a breadboard setup with a buck converter powering three servos.

 Control Barrier Functions essentially serve to enforce safety properties while optimizing computations in the face of constraints utilizing quadratic programing.
 On the other hand, Model Predictive Control minimizes a cost function for a system, satisfying present constraints while taking a finite horizon into account.
 Yet, this approach has considerable trouble when complexity increases.
 This is why CBFs are best used as a substitute or compliment to MPC.